Megan Williams (actress): Singer

-Megan Williams also appeared in the Film Clip of "The Queen and Me" with Mondo Rock (1982).
+Megan Williams appeared in the Film Clip of "The Queen and Me" with Mondo Rock (1982).
 Williams provided backing vocals for "Flame Trees" on Cold Chisel's Twentieth Century (1984).
 John Prior (drummer with Matt Finish) wrote songs for Williams in the mid-1980s.

 Pilates teacher

 Williams was instrumental in bringing Pilates to Australia, as she was doing exercise/rehab for Sydney Dance Company and others.
 She was one of the founders of The Australian Pilates Method Association.

 Personal life

 Williams was in a de facto relationship with Cold Chisel singer-guitarist Ian Moss for 11 years, before they separated in the 1990s.

-Williams had an operation for breast cancer in 1997, however the disease was diagnosed again in December 1999 and she died at Darlinghurst Sacred Heart Hospice in April 2000, aged 43.
+Williams had an operation for breast cancer in 1997; however, the disease was diagnosed again in December 1999.
+She died at Darlinghurst Sacred Heart Hospice, Sydney, on 17 April 2000, aged 43.